GoogleCloudPlatform/professional-services/README.md

     The utility leverages BigQuery Translation API and offers additional features such as adding partitioning, clustering, metadata columns and prefixes to table names.
 *   [Carbon Footprint Reporting](examples/carbon-foortprint-dashboard) - Example of
-    using the prebuilt data studio template for analysing GCP Carbon Footprint Estimates.
+    using the prebuilt Data studio & Looker template for analysing GCP Carbon Footprint Estimates.
 *   [Cloud Build with Proxy Running in Background](examples/cloudbuild-with-tcp-proxy) -
     Examples of cloudbuild with docker-compose running tcp proxy in the background for all build steps.